Overview And Curriculum Map

 a. encourage the intellectual and personal development of all students and build on their prior experiences and achievements;

 b. encourage students to develop maturity, confidence and independence of thought;

 c. help students to acquire the understanding, knowledge and skills relevant to adult life in a fast changing world

 d.
 Help students to develop moral, democratic and spiritual values, along with respect and tolerance, which enable them to appreciate and understand races, religions and ways of life different from their own;

 e. help students to understand the world in which they live and the interdependence of individuals, groups and nations."

 The planning of the curriculum throughout the school is shaped by these aims.
 The Curriculum Map below provides an overview of our curriculum from Year 7 to Year 13.
-Greater detail on the curriculum rationale for each Key Stage can be found in the sections of the website devoted to the National Curriculum, Years 10-11 and the Sixth Form.
+Greater detail on the curriculum rationale for each Key Stage can be found in the sections of the website devoted to the Years 7-9 Programmes of Study, Years 10-11 and the Sixth Form (Courses We Offer).